 Messi H.J.
 Lee

-I’m a fifth year PhD Candidate in the Division of Computational and Data Sciences at Washington University in St. Louis (WashU).
-I am part of the Psychological & Brain Sciences Track, doing research at the Diversity Science Lab.
-My advisors are Calvin K. Lai in the Department of Psychology at Rutgers University and Jacob M. Montgomery in the Political Sciences Department at WashU.
+Hi!
+I’m Messi H.J.
+Lee.
+In May of 2025, I completed my PhD in Computational and Data Sciences at Washington University in St. Louis (WashU).
+During my PhD, I was adivsed by two amazing advisors–Calvin K. Lai in the Department of Psychology at Rutgers University and Jacob M. Montgomery in the Political Sciences Department at WashU.

-My research focuses on applying text-as-data methodologies to measure stereotyping in Large- and Vision-Language Models.
-Recently, I’ve shifted my attention to measuring implicit bias in reasoning models.
-In this work, we discovered that reasoning models require significantly more computational resources to process association-incompatible pairings (e.g., men-family & women-career) compared to association-compatible ones (e.g., men-career & women-family).
+My research focuses on the intersection between Artificial Intelligence and social psychology where I evaluate stereotyping in AI models.
+I recently completed work looking at implicit bias in reasoning models where we discover that reasoning models require significantly more computational resources to process association-incompatible information (e.g., men-family & women-career) compared to association-compatible information (e.g., men-career & women-family).
 This finding suggests that even advanced AI systems exhibit processing patterns analogous to human implicit bias.

 news